Yovach/craftium/README.md

 ---

+## Why use Craftium ?

+The code is continually being developed, with options for future expansion.
+Today you can update the server and run it.
+This saves you some time when creating a server.

+---

 ## Setup your server

-To setup your server on the latest version of Minecraft, you must run this command :
+To launch your server on the latest version of Minecraft, you must run this command :

-``deno run --allow-net --allow-write --allow-read https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --setup``
+``deno run -A https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --launch``

 If you want to select your Minecraft version, please specify a version like this :

-``deno run --allow-net --allow-write --allow-read https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --setup=1.15.2``
+``deno run -A https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --launch=1.15.2``

 ---